Skip to main content

 In the code above, the contract addresses are hard-coded for demonstration purposes.
 However, in production, you would likely use input parameters to allow flexibility in changing the addresses.

-Also, these addresses are deployed on Sepolia.
+Also, these addresses are deployed on Ethereum Sepolia.
 If you need to work with a different chain, Lockup addresses can be obtained from the Lockup Deployments page.

 There are two create functions in the Lockup contract that can be used to create Linear streams: